 “You are nearly 40, and a failure.”

 “Just a statement of fact, and not meant unkindly, his criterion for success being based entirely upon how much was in the bank.
-On that basis, he was dead right, but it hurt deeply, and I went back to Helen feeling lower than a snakes’s belly.
+On that basis, he was dead right, but it hurt deeply, and I went back to Helen feeling lower than a snake’s belly.
 She asked me how I’d got on, and I noticed her lips tighten when I told her, but she made no comment.”

-An Extraordinary Woman
+Helen Cushing: An Extraordinary Woman

-Helen Cushing was one extraordinary woman.
+Helen Cushing was an extraordinary woman.
 Recognizing her husband’s deep pain over the situation, one day she went to visit Peter’s father alone, to smooth things over, and make sure George Cushing understood just how talented and hard working his son was.

 “I felt more relaxed in his company than I had ever been before.”